openstack/kuryr-kubernetes/doc/source/devref/high_availability.rst

   Kubernetes resource by creating resources again.
-* During leader transition (short period after a leader died, but before its lease expired and periodic task on other controllers noticed that; this shouldn't exceed 10 s) some K8s resources are deleted.
+* During leader transition (short period after a leader died, but before its lease expired and periodic task on other controllers noticed that; this shouldn't exceed 10s) some K8s resources are deleted.
 New leader will not get the notification about the deletion and those will go unnoticed.

 Both of this issues can be tackled by garbage-collector mechanism that will